-Department Program Type Program Title CIP Code Program Description Program Learning Outcomes Certification/Professional Licensure Specialized Accreditation Organizational Leadership Minor Leadership Studies - Nonprofit Organizations, Minor 52.0206 The leadership studies - nonprofit organization minor focuses on applying, analyzing, and evaluating effective leadership approaches.
-It focuses on leadership development in the nonprofit sector.
-The minor emphasizes leadership theories and practice and cultivates students' self-awareness and the development of leadership competencies.
-The curriculum core emphasizes leadership principles and theory while the electives provide interdisciplinary perspectives.
-As such, students gain understanding of diverse social, cultural, and organizational processes that impact effective leadership in a variety of contexts.
-The goal of the certificate is to prepare students for career growth and for leading organizational success in nonprofit organizations.
-1. Apply leadership theories to real-life situations.
-2. Demonstrate mastery of oral and written communication in the context of leadership development theory and practice.
-3. Demonstrate critical analytical and problem-solving skills to identify and solve leadership problems and issues.
-4. Engage in the development process by cultivating donors, and raising money through donations, sponsorships, and grants to support nonprofit arts organizations.
-Reserve Officers' Training Corps (ROTC) Minor Military Science, Minor 28.0301 The ROTC program at UVU trains and prepares cadets to commission and become officers in the United States Army.
+Department Program Type Program Title CIP Code Program Description Program Learning Outcomes Certification/Professional Licensure Specialized Accreditation Organizational Leadership Minor Leadership Studies - Nonprofit Organizations, Minor 52.0206 written communication in the context of leadership development theory and practice.
+[3.
+Demonstrate critical analytical and problem-solving skills to identify and solve leadership problems and issues.
+[4.
+Engage in the development process by cultivating donors, and Reserve Officers' Training Corps (ROTC) Minor Military Science, Minor 28.0301 The ROTC program at UVU trains and prepares cadets to commission and become officers in the United States Army.
 Classes taught in the program include Army history and structure, small unit tactics and movement techniques, leadership and management techniques and strategies, and physical fitness.
 The program is designed to be complementary to a school environment, with the emphasis placed on school completion and graduation.
 Upon completion of their college degree, cadets will also commission as second lieutenants in the United States Army, becoming junior leaders in their respective organizations.